-ING removes international ATM and transaction fees
+Pay no international ATM and transaction fees with an ING card

-ING credit card and transaction account holders can now shop overseas without the extra cost.
+ING credit card and transaction account holders can shop overseas without the extra cost.

 Want to compare other financial products with no foreign transaction fees?
 Check out our comparisons of credit cards with no international transaction fees and debit cards with low foreign transaction costs to get started.